most of the population living below the poverty line in Mongolia are women and children

 Mongolia is sandwiched between Russia and China.
 Mongolia’s economy and social structure collapsed after the fall of the Soviet Union in 1991, causing sudden and overwhelming levels of poverty.

-Combined with devastating animal famines, over 30,000 people converged on the capital each year.
+Over 30,000 people converged on the capital each year.

 A vast shanty-town mushroomed around the capital.
 Three decades later, almost a third of the entire population is living below the poverty line.